shopware/shopware/src/Docs/_new/4-how-to/050-custom-entity.md

 Your custom entity, as well as your `EntityDefinition` and the `EntityCollection` classes, should be placed inside a folder named after the domain it handles, e.g. "Checkout" if you were to include a Checkout entity.

-In this example, they will be put into a folder called `src/Custom` inside of the plugin root directory.
+In this example, they will be put into a directory called `src/Custom` inside of the plugin root directory.

 ```php
 <?php declare(strict_types=1);